-The Association of Chief Police Officers Alarm Response Policy
+Alarm Response Policy - Association of Chief Police Officers

-Two major elements of the new policy are a more rigorous false alarm policy and the promotion of Alarm Confirmation in order to reduce the number of false alarms, specifically;
+Two major elements of this new policy are a more rigorous false alarm policy and the promotion of Alarm Confirmation in order to reduce the number of false alarms, specifically: